Description

 -

 ScopusScopus indexes citations of journal articles, conference papers, and books in the sciences, medicine, social sciences, arts, and humanities.
 You can perform cited reference searches.
 You can compare authors, institutions, and journals using various metrics.
-1800s-present
+Helpful resources include Scopus training videos, Scopus webinars (recorded and upcoming), and the Quick reference guide PDF.
+Coverage spans from the 1800s to the present.

 -